naimulcsx/typescript-slides/slides.md

   - 🔧 Support for access modifiers
   - 📝 Abstract classes etc
 - 💫 Adopts concepts from other languages
-  - 📙 Namespaces
+  - 📙 Namespace
-  - 📦️ Interfaces
+  - 📦️ Interface
-  - 💡 Generics
+  - 💡 Generic
-  - 🎨 Decorators
+  - 🎨 Decorator
 - 🧑‍💻 TypeScript feels like the result of adding parts of C# to JavaScript
   - 🧐 Fun fact: C# and TypeScript is both designed by Anders Hejlsberg
-- 🚨 Remember: Everything is a syntactic sugar
+- 🚨 Everything is a syntactic sugar

 ---